Are you looking for ideas to style the wedding china that you so adore? Here are 7 easy steps to get you started with a vintage hutch cabinet.

 3. Display Your China Dinner Plates Next

-Next layout your dinner china on or around your hutch cabinet to get a visual of their size and placement within your shelving.
+Next, lay your dinner china on or around your vintage china hutch to visualize its size and placement within your shelving.

 You may also enjoy the post, Best Breakfast Nook Ideas for Morning Brunch.